Wilderness First Aid Course Outline

 The Wilderness First Aid Course is ideal for those that work in the Outdoors.
 Aligned to the National Skill Set SISSS00108_R3 ‘Wilderness First Aid’ and successful completion awards participants with the following Nationally Accredited Units of Competency.

 - SISOOPS305A ‘Provide First Aid in a Remote Situation’

 The course is delivered over 5 consecutive days from 8.30-17.30pm, and covers the following topics: DRSABCD(EFG) Action Plan, CPR, Unconscious Patient, First Aid Principles and Guidelines, Shock, Planning & Preparation for a Remote Location, Wounds, Fractures, Dislocations, Sprains and Strains, Spine Management, Coordinating and Emergency, Asthma, Anaphylaxis, Hypothermia, Hyperthermia, Bites and Stings, Abdominal Injuries, Head Injuries, Burns, Respiratory Emergencies, Chest Pain, Diabetes.

 The first 2 Days are delivered both inside and outside covering the fundamentals of First Aid.
-Days 3-5 are then delivered predominantly outside using scenario’s in bush environments to help simulate a realistic wilderness response.
+Day 3 will then be delivered predominantly outside using scenario’s to help simulate a realistic response, with Days 4-5 being run completely outside in bushland close to the school to simulate a realistic outdoor wilderness response.

 Please download a course outline.
 Wilderness First Aid Course Outline